-8.3 You must request the apprenticeship certificate from us once an apprentice has achieved all components of their end-point assessment.
-As part of this, you must ensure that the apprentice has given their permission for you to apply for certification on their behalf.
+8.3 You must request the apprenticeship certificate from us once an apprentice has achieved all components of their EPA.
+As part of this, you must ensure that the apprentice has given their written permission for you to apply for certification on their behalf.

 8.6 You must not issue your own ‘apprenticeship certificate’.
-Any record of results you do issue to the apprentice on completion of their end-point assessment must include a statement that makes clear such a record is not a formal apprenticeship certificate.
-You must ensure that any details of results you include in this record are for end-point assessment and not for the overall apprenticeship.
+Any record of results you do issue to the apprentice on completion of their EPA must include a statement that makes clear such a record is not a formal apprenticeship certificate.
+You must ensure that any details of results you include in this record are for EPA and not for the overall apprenticeship.
 Where we find this happening we will treat this as a significant breach of these conditions.

 9. Record keeping